IanLee1521/IanLee1521.github.io/_pages/resume.md

 * I offer penetration testing and vulnerability assessments, analyzing networks for opportunities a hacker would use to gain access to important or sensitive data on your network.
+* Serve as a Subject Matter Expert on a variety of cybersecurity areas as a 1099 contractor.

+#### InGuardians, June 2021 - Present

+* Serve as a 1099 contractor with InGuardians.
+* Subject Matter Expert performing course reviews and contributing to Kubernetes training courses offered.

+#### Black Hills Information Security, October 2020 - Present

+* Serve as a 1099 contractor with BHIS.
+* Assist with penetration testing for clients, including: vulnerability assessments, internal penetration tests, and security assessments.
+* Perform software engineering development work for backend and internal tooling.

+#### SANS, November 2018 - Present

+* Serve as a 1099 contractor with SANS.
+* Subject Matter Expert performing course reviews for SANS Cybersecurity training courses.

 ### Lawrence Livermore National Laboratory